matterandvoid-space/subscriptions/README.md

 It takes a `run` function callback which will be invoked when any ratom's or Reactions are deref'd in the main function passed to run-in-reaction.
 In this `run` function you perform the side-effecting re-render.

+I haven't added any hooks integrations, so run-in-reaction may not make sense there, but reagent already has hooks support so shouldn't be a problem.

 # References